 - Eyelid Surgery Consultation

 - Types of Eyelid Surgery

 - Eyelid Surgery Recovery

 - Eyelid Surgery Scars

 What is Blepharoplasty?

-Eyelid surgery is designed to remove bags, pouches, and excess skin from under and over the eyes.
+Eyelid surgery, which is commonly referred to as “blepharoplasty,” is designed to smooth bags, puffiness, and excess skin around the eyes to produce a more youthful look.
 Signs of aging can be reduced to create a more rested and energetic appearance, while “hooding” of the upper eyelids—in which lax skin above the eyes droops into your line of vision—can be corrected.
 Eyelid surgery has grown tremendously in popularity as men and women realize how small improvements in the eyes can create a powerful result and achieve a more youthful appearance.
 Depending on your desired look, eyelid surgery may involve removing excess skin, tightening skin laxity, repositioning pockets of fat, or some combination of all these techniques.
 With this procedure, plastic surgeon Dr. Scott Miller can improve telltale signs of exhaustion and age in the eyes and provide naturally beautiful results.

 What are the Benefits of Eyelid Surgery?

 When performed correctly, blepharoplasty can enhance the contour of the eyelids without producing an “overdone” look, achieving beautiful rejuvenation of the area around the eyes.
 Blepharoplasty is often used to: